 Mandë Holford, Jesse Ausubel, and Rodney Nichols

-This course will also highlight the challenges of SD, which include: developing a classification of activities and a common language about practices, especially those that work best; identifying tangible initiatives to address changing needs and goals; and convincing governmental agencies that SD should be explicitly part of their long-term roadmaps for action and funding.
+Challenges for SD include: developing a classification of activities and a common language about practices, especially those that work best; identifying tangible initiatives to address changing needs and goals; and convincing governmental agencies that SD should be an explicit part of their long-term roadmaps for action and funding.
 The increasing interest in SD makes this an opportune time for scientists early in their careers to learn and evaluate its possibilities.

 The course is part of the University’s Hurford Initiative on Science & Diplomacy, sponsored by the Hurford Foundation.
 The Initiative aims to help early career scientists understand the global context for their work and thus enable them to work more effectively at international levels.